borjavb/slatraker/readme.md

 ## SLA tracker based on longest paths

-This script lets the user visualise and extract the longest path of a task in the nightly DAG
+This script lets the user visualise and extract the longest path of a task in a DAG

 ## How to